 We are a Cayman Islands holding company instead of an operating company in China.
-We conduct our operations in China through our PRC subsidiaries and consolidated variable interest entities ("the VIEs").
-Currently we conduct substantially all of our business operations in the PRC through Douyu Yule, our subsidiary incorporated in the PRC, and the VIEs, Douyu Yule controls Wuhan Ouyue and Wuhan Douyu, and the VIEs in the PRC, through a series of contractual arrangements.
+We conduct our operations in China through our PRC subsidiaries and consolidated variable interest entities (the "VIEs").
+Currently we conduct substantially all of our business operations in the PRC through Douyu Yule, our subsidiary incorporated in the PRC, and the VIEs.
+Douyu Yule controls Wuhan Ouyue and Wuhan Douyu, and other subsidiaries in the PRC, through a series of contractual arrangements.
 We conduct a significant portion of our businesses in China through Wuhan Ouyue and Wuhan Douyu.
 It is the VIEs that hold our key operating licenses, provide services to our customers, and enter into contracts with our suppliers.
-In 2019, 2020 and 2021, the amount of revenues generated by the VIEs accounted for 99%, 91% and 98%, respectively, of our total net revenues.
-As of December 31, 2020 and 2021, total assets of the VIEs, excluding amounts due from other companies in the Group, equaled 27% and 27% of our consolidated total assets as of the same dates, respectively.
-As used in this annual report, "we," "us," "our company," "the Group," "our," or "Douyu" refers to DouYu International Holdings Limited and its subsidiaries, and, in the context of describing our consolidated financial information, business operations and operating data, the consolidated VIEs.
-"Douyu Yule" refers to Wuhan Douyu Culture Network Technology Co., Ltd., "Wuhan Ouyue" refers to Wuhan Ouyue Online TV Co., Ltd., and "Wuhan Douyu" refers to Wuhan Douyu Internet Technology Co., Ltd. We refer to Wuhan Douyu Education Consulting Co., Ltd., Wuhan Yuwan Culture Media Co., Ltd., Wuhan Yuxing Tianxia Culture Media Co., Ltd., Wuhan Yuyin Raoliang Culture Media Co., Ltd., Wuhan Yu Leyou Internet Technology Co., Ltd., and Wuhan Yule as the PRC subsidiaries in the context of describing of their activities.
+In 2020, 2021 and 2022, the amount of revenues generated by the VIEs accounted for 91%, 98% and 99%, respectively, of our total net revenues.
+As of December 31, 2021 and 2022, total assets of the VIEs, excluding amounts due from other companies in the Group, equaled 27% and 24% of our consolidated total assets as of the same dates, respectively.
+As used in this annual report, "we," "our company," "the Group," "our," or "Douyu" refers to DouYu International Holdings Limited and its subsidiaries, and, in the context of describing our consolidated financial information, business operations and operating data, the consolidated VIEs.
+"Douvu Yule" refers to Wuhan Douvu Culture Network Technology Co., Ltd., "Wuhan Ouyue" refers to Wuhan Ouyue Online TV Co., Ltd., and "Wuhan Douyu" refers to Wuhan Douyu Internet Technology Co., Ltd. We refer to Wuhan Yuxing Tianxia Culture Media Co., Ltd., Wuhan Yuyin Raoliang Culture Media Co., Ltd., and Wuhan Yule as the PRC subsidiaries in the context of describing of their activities.
 We refer to Wuhan Ouyue and Wuhan Douyu as the VIEs in the context of describing their activities and contractual arrangements with us.
 The VIEs primarily conduct operations in China, and the VIEs are consolidated for accounting purposes but are not entities in which we own equity, and our Company does not conduct operations by itself.
 Investors in our ADSs are purchasing equity securities of a Cayman Islands holding company rather than equity securities issued by our subsidiaries and the VIEs.
 Investors who are non-PRC residents may never directly hold equity interests in the VIEs under current PRC laws and regulations.